Jamie95187/CodewarsFindTheOddInt/README.md

 ## Tests

-Using TDD green, red, refactor cycle
+Using TDD green, red, refactor cycle to test drive towards a solution.